Wondering if you should get a new or used car?

 That joy of owning something new will most likely overpower the insane amount of interest you will be paying, so please don’t let that happen.

-Like I mentioned earlier, these salespeople could not care less if you had the car repoed tomorrow.
+As I mentioned earlier, these salespeople could not care less if you had the car repoed tomorrow.

-All they really care about is that $1,000 that they will make thanks to you getting that car.
+All they really care about is that $1,000 they will make thanks to you getting that car.

 By the time you’re done paying off a new car, you will have put over $5,000 of free money right back into the bank that approved you for that new car loan.